hedronit/hedron-contrast-checker/README.md

 APCA is an experimental algorithm.
 It is not yet a W3C standard.
 Do not rely on it alone for legal accessibility compliance — use WCAG 2.2 as the normative reference.

+### Note on APCA implementation

+The APCA contrast calculation in this project is an independent implementation based on the publicly available APCA-W3 0.1.9 specification.
+No code from the [SAPC-APCA](https://github.com/Myndex/SAPC-APCA) or [apca-w3](https://github.com/Myndex/apca-w3) repositories was copied or incorporated.

+"APCA" and "Advanced Perceptual Contrast Algorithm" are trademarks of Myndex Research and Andrew Somers.
+Use of these terms here refers strictly to a compliant implementation of the algorithm as defined for web content accessibility purposes.

 ---

 ## License